devfolioco/jessegpt/client/README.md

 pnpm dev
 ```

-> Make sure an agent is running with the same LIVEKIT environment variables before starting the client.
+> Make sure an instance of the agent is running with the same LIVEKIT environment variables before starting the client.

+---

+> Bootstrapped from LiveKit's [Voice Assistant Frontend](https://github.com/livekit-examples/voice-assistant-frontend) template.